 John Hardman joined us in 2008 as our human resources director and in 2011 also took over accountability for health, safety, environment and quality.
+In 2015 John was promoted to executive branch director.
 Prior to joining us, Mr. Hardman worked for the 4u Group as head of human resources of its Direct business, and during his time supported the integration of the dial a phone acquisition.
 Prior to this, Mr. Hardman worked for Pfizer, where he served on the human resources and marketing leadership teams and took a lead role on human resources aspects in the creation of Pfizer's pan European marketing structure.
 Mr. Hardman was later promoted to the role of business director at Pfizer.
-Mr. Hardman is a member of the Chartered

-Institute of Personnel and Development and holds a postgraduate professional diploma in human resources management.
+Mr. Hardman is a member of the Chartered Institute of Personnel and Development and holds a postgraduate professional diploma in human resources management.